 - Copies of legislation are made for the Student Senate, the Vice President of Student Affairs and the SGA Advisors.

 - If the legislation passes, the Vice President's and President's Signatures are made on the legislation and a record is kept in the official archives.

-- If the legislation is a bill, the Allocated Funds Usage from is secured after a 'Pass' by the senate and the expenses are incurred.
+- If the legislation is a bill, the Allocated Funds Usage from is secured after a 'Pass' by the Senate and the expenses are incurred.

-On a more day to day operational note, the Secretary ensures that all Senators receive mail in the SGA office and informs senate of the status of legislation and prepares copies of minutes and agendas.
+On a more day to day operational note, the Secretary ensures that all Senators receive mail in the SGA office and informs Senate of the status of legislation and prepares copies of minutes and agendas.

-The Secretary also ensures that meeting rooms and equipment are reserved when necessary and records meeting attendance and corresponds with Attorney General after every meeting.
+The Secretary also ensures that meeting rooms and equipment are reserved when necessary and records meeting attendance and corresponds with the Attorney General after every meeting.
 They are also responsible for informing senators of meeting dates, times, locations and any changes that may arise.
 When absences are required, the Secretary documents and logs them in the records.

-The Treasurer is the elected SGA Executive that is responsible for seeing that all aspects of SGA's financial recording, communication, audit and governance are conducted with integrity and University Policy.
+The Treasurer is the elected SGA Executive that is responsible for seeing that all aspects of SGA's financial recording, communication, audit, and governance are conducted with integrity and University Policy.